rb58853/supabase-connection-tester/README.md

 ## Contact

-For questions or support, please contact [your-email@example.com].
+For questions or support, please open a Issue in this repositorie.